shktkt219/shktkt219.github.io/_posts/2017-01-15-how_to_build_the_nested_http_service.markdown

 I had built the Dashboard page using $http service. $http service is the low level so I had to implement Read, Create,  and Delete actions by myself.

+*$q : A service that helps you run functions asynchronously, and use their return values (or exceptions) when they are done processing.

 *TodoListService.js*
 ```

 'use strict';

-// $q : A service that helps you run functions asynchronously,
-// and use their return values (or exceptions) when they are done processing.

 angular
   .module('todoApp')